 Before continuing we should remember the definition of Metabolic Flexibility.
 As follows, it´s defined as the capacity to use one substrate or another, depending on the exercise intensity demands.
 In fact, is the ability to use Fats and Carbohydrates (CHO) as fuels (energy sources) to obtain ATP at different exercise intensities.
 More clearly: to be the best-using Fats AND CHO, not only Fats OR CHO.
 And here, my dear lector is the key to everything.

-Considering this, we shouldn´t focus only on the Fat Oxidation rates (peak and mean) whose higher values are reached on exercise intensities around 59-64% of VO2 max. depending on different factors as explained here, but also on the ability to use them in a wide range of intensities.
+Therefore, we shouldn´t focus only on the Fat Oxidation rates (peak and mean), whose higher values are reached on exercise intensities around 59-64% of VO2 max. depending on different factors as explained here, but also on the ability to use them in a wide range of intensities.
 Moreover, we shouldn´t forget the importance of athletes´ capacity to use Carbohydrates, especially at higher intensities (>70% VO2 max.), as they (CHO) represent the most efficient fuel when physiological demands are greater.
-In addition, knowing that in the current sports era, endurance races like marathons or big mountain stages in the Tour de France are completed at high relative intensities (>70% VO2 max.) and decided at >80-85% VO2 max., it could be easy to understand the importance of being able to oxidize Fats and CHO at those intensities.
-In fact, these characteristics are what high Metabolic Flexibility requires.
+In addition, and knowing that in current sports era, endurance races like marathons or big mountain stages in the Tour de France are completed at high relative intensities (>70% VO2 max.) and decided at >80-85% VO2 max., it could be easy to understand the importance of being able to oxidize Fats and CHO at those relatively high intensities.
+Actually, these characteristics describe exactly what means having a high Metabolic Flexibility.

 At this point, we can already formulate the key question of this post: What it´s more important for reaching a higher Metabolic Flexibility?
 Fat Oxidation curve´s Height or Breadth?
 As described in the previous paragraph, if I could choose one, I would choose the latest.

 But, what happens, then, with the diet?
 How it can affect this?
-As you can see in the graphic below and, in the same way as Alan Couzens described in his post 5 years ago (a big part of this post is based, in fact, on that post and the knowledge he put there), HFLC athletes usually have a higher Height in the Fat Oxidation curve but, however, the Breadth is shorter.
+As you can see in the graphic below and, in the same way as Alan Couzens described in his post 5 years ago, HFLC athletes usually have a higher Height in the Fat Oxidation curve but, however, the Breadth is shorter.
 On the other hand, HCLF athletes show lower Height but with a larger Breadth, which gives them a greater capacity to oxidize Fats at higher exercise intensities and, therefore, a better Metabolic Flexibility.
-In this sense, already in classics studies in the first decade of 1900, as well as in those interesting works carried out by Romjin, Coyle et al. (1993) and later by Jeukendrup et al. (2003), among others, it has been demonstrated how athletes that consume diets high in Carbohydrates can reach Fat Oxidation rates up to 0,7-0,8 g/min at 60-65% VO2 max. with high relative values of 0,4-0,5 at 70-77% VO2.
+Already in classics studies in the first decade of 1900, as well as in those interesting works carried out by Romjin, Coyle et al. (1993) and later by Jeukendrup et al. (2003), among others, it has been demonstrated how athletes that consume diets high in Carbohydrates can reach Fat Oxidation rates up to 0,7-0,8 g/min at 60-65% VO2 max. with high relative values of 0,4-0,5 at 70-77% VO2.
 More recently, San Millán and Brooks (2018) published an interesting paper where they develop an indirect methodology based on Lactate to assess the Metabolic Flexibility and they also registered similar Fat Oxidation rates than those previously reported in elite-professional endurance athletes.

-In addition to this, it´s well known that the capacity to use Carbohydrates in higher intensities will always be greater for HCLF athletes, as demonstrated previously in the literature, and representing a clear advantage at race/ competition pace.
-In line with this, it´s important to point out that when an athlete goes in a Low Carb High Fat diet in order to reach those Fat Oxidation peaks, the total amount of dietetic Carbohydrates need to be severely reduced (down to < 50 g/day), limiting as a consequence the Glycogen storage and, therefore, also the CHO oxidation and performance capacity at higher intensities (>70% VO2 max.).
-This is, in fact, the bigger negative effect of HFLC diets.
+Moreover, it´s well known that the capacity to use Carbohydrates in higher intensities will always be greater for HCLF athletes, as demonstrated previously in the literature, and representing a clear advantage at race/ competition pace.
+In line with this, it´s important to point out that when an athlete goes in a Low Carb High Fat diet to reach mentioned high Fat Oxidation peaks, the total amount of dietetic Carbohydrates need to be severely reduced (down to < 50 g/day), limiting as a consequence the Glycogen storage and, therefore, also the CHO oxidation and performance capacity at higher intensities (>70% VO2 max.).
+This is, actually, the bigger negative effect of HFLC diets.

 In conclusion, it´s well known that Fat Oxidation is a key parameter to measure endurance sport performance.
 Although having a higher peak oxidation rate could be interesting for endurance athletes, it doesn´t mean that they show a great Metabolic Flexibility that, however, it´s represented by the breadth of the oxidation curve and the capacity to use CHO.
 As HFLC diets seem to be useful tools to increase Fat Oxidation, they don´t seem to be adequate to optimize Metabolic Flexibility and the capacity to oxidize fuels more efficiently.

-Considering this, athletes, nutritionists, coaches, physiologists, etc. should know the effects of each diet on metabolism regulation and exercise capacity, in order to be able to discuss and decide what could be better for each situation´s objectives and priorities.
+Considering this, athletes, nutritionists, coaches, physiologists, etc. should know the effects of each diet on metabolism regulation and exercise capacity, to be able to discuss and decide what could be better for different situations objectives and priorities.

 Little acknowledgments: I´ve always been really interested in understanding how we (my cyclists and me) can improve Metabolic Flexibility with different nutrition protocols.
 That´s why this topic has always received a big part of my interest.
 Some time ago, I read an interesting post on Alan Couzens's website where the Fat Oxidation profiles of different Ironman competitors (with different diets) were analyzed.
 The inspiration to write this blog comes from there.
 At the same time, I started to read Iñigo San Millán´s work on Metabolic Flexibility and my curiosity about the topic increased a hundredfold.
 From that point, I follow my journey doing tests with the professional cyclists I work with and understanding in the field what I read in the literature.
 I realized then the real importance of Carbohydrates on metabolic adaptations in the high-level performance and, as a consequence, I started to think about new ways to improve their intake.
 After some years of hard teamwork, our lasts scientific publications in the field of CHO where we proposed higher intakes (120 g/h) that currently recommended, were recently published.
 You can check our novel conclusions here.

 I hope you can find this post useful to understand the differences in Athletes´ Fat Oxidation capacity according to the diet chosen.
-If it has been like this, you can comment on this publication in the site below.
+If so, you can comment on this publication in the site below.

 Thank you so much for reading me!
 See you soon!